lucmsilva651/amotube/README.md

 # AmoTube (Amoled YouTube)
-Chrome extension that makes YouTube amoled.
+Chrome extension that makes YouTube AMOLED.

 # Warning
 This is a beta version and sometimes it may not work.